ACTIVE-o3: Empowering MLLMs with Active Perception via Pure Reinforcement Learning

-\item \textbf{Non-overlapping Proposals.} To encourage spatial diversity, we reward proposals whose pairwise Intersection-over-Union (IoU) falls below a threshold.
-Responses with any overlapping regions are penalized.

-\item \textbf{Area Range Constraint.} Each bounding box is required to fall within a reasonable size range relative to the image (e.g., 1\% to 50\%).
-This avoids overly small or overly large boxes that may be either noisy or uninformative.

-\item \textbf{Coverage-Based Reward.} When ground truth masks or boxes are available, we assess how well the predicted regions align with task-relevant areas.
+\begin{itemize}[leftmargin=1.2em, itemsep=1pt, topsep=2pt, parsep=0pt] \item \textbf{Format Validity.} The response must conform to a valid structured format.
+We reward responses that are parseable as JSON with bounding boxes under the \texttt{bbox\_2d} field and that include both reasoning and answer segments marked by \texttt{<think>} and \texttt{<answer>} tags. \item \textbf{Non-overlapping Proposals.} To encourage spatial diversity, we reward proposals whose pairwise Intersection-over-Union (IoU) falls below a threshold.
+Responses with any overlapping regions are penalized. \item \textbf{Area Range Constraint.} Each bounding box is required to fall within a reasonable size range relative to the image (e.g., 1\% to 50\%).
+This avoids overly small or overly large boxes that may be either noisy or uninformative. \item \textbf{Coverage-Based Reward.} When ground truth masks or boxes are available, we assess how well the predicted regions align with task-relevant areas.
 This can include: (i) the proportion of ground-truth mask pixels covered by a region, (ii) the percentage of ground-truth boxes matched by at least one proposal, or (iii) the Dice/IoU between predicted and reference masks. \end{itemize}

 The final heuristic reward $\mathcal{R}_{\text{heuristic}}(y)$ is computed as a weighted sum of the above components.

 \paragraph{Task-Aware Reward.} The task-aware reward evaluates the quality of the selected regions based on their downstream utility as measured by task-specific performance metrics.
 To compute this reward, we execute the task model $\mathcal{M}_A$ on each selected region $o_k$, generating outputs $a_k^{\text{env}}$.
 This requires additional forward passes of $\mathcal{M}_A$ during training, for which we implement an efficient batched inference system to support parallel evaluation.